willie82486/FOR-QAOA/README.md

 ✅ Outperforms Qiskit-Aer, cuQuantum, mpiQulacs, QuEST, and UniQ\
 ✅ Scales efficiently up to 64 GPUs and 8 CPU nodes\
 ✅ Maintains performance across both strong and weak scaling scenarios

-## ❗ Important Warning
-If your `NCCL` version is greater than or equal to `2.19.0`, you can utilize functions like `ncclMemAlloc` and `ncclCommRegister`.
-Otherwise, please use `cudaMalloc` and `cudaStreamCreate` instead.

-The `RANK_PER_NODE` constant in `state.h` may need to be adjusted based on the actual number of ranks per node when the number of ranks running on each node is not the default of 8.

 ## 📚 Reference
 **FOR-QAOA: Fully Optimized Resource-Efficient QAOA Circuit Simulation for Solving the Max-Cut Problems**\